ourchurchtoo/website/src/posts/2020-10-01-a-romans-12-woman.md

 > Love must be sincere.
 We have to look beyond the superficial.

-Any church would be blessed to have this positive, loving woman in their family.
-As the people who say we walk in relationship with God, we need to look beyond all the labels we give people, to see the beautiful person God is creating.
+Wouldn't any church would be blessed to have this positive, loving woman in their family?
+As the people who say we walk in relationship with God, we get to look beyond all the labels we give people, to see the beautiful person God is creating.

 > **Romans 12 (NIV)**\
 > Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.
 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will. \